North Dakota (ND) law guide

 Security deposit limit

-1 month's rent (standard); up to 2 months for felony conviction history
+1 month's rent (up to 2 months for higher-risk tenants)

 Deposit return deadline